cescue/monkey-business/README.md

 # monkey-business
-Simple ruby client for the surveymonkey api
+Simple ruby client for version 3 of the SurveyMonkey API.

 ## Usage